unthingable/contexture/README.md

 ### Unicode headers

-Pika does not like it when headers are in unicode.
+Pika does not like your unicode headers.
 If using `unicode_literals`, be sure to do something like:

 ```python
 LoggingContext(headers={b'myheader': b'something'})